 One objective in this planning process will be to achieve a meaningful balance between a legitimate sense of urgency and a broad base of participation and shared engagement across the University community.
 Ultimately, our goal is an ongoing and systematic cycle of planning and assessment.
 Strategic planning is an effort to anticipate, predict, and ideally control future activities or outcomes.

-By strategic, we mean planning in a way that takes account of:
+By strategic, we mean planning in a way that takes into account:

 - Our aspirations for the future

-- Our groups and organizations that we serve
+- The groups and organizations that we serve

 - Our challenges and opportunities